Hi, I’m Elizabeth

 Priorities

 I’ve worked odd jobs alongside my main employment for most of my adult life.
 I know what it’s like to come home exhausted and still worry about affording groceries.
-The needs of working people should be at the center of our agenda.
-This includes: promoting affordable home construction and childcare access; addressing utility costs through appropriate checks and balances on the PSC; tax policy that serves the average working person; and protecting workers’ rights to advocate for better pay and working conditions.

 I am the only one of my friends from childhood who calls West Virginia home today.
 I’ve heard the same from too many others.
 In Charleston, I will work to invest in our young people through job training, smart development, and recreation opportunities for people of all agesWe all benefit when our young people are able to stay, work, and raise their families here.